DHI/DomainServicesSample/README.md

 The MyEntityController contains a number of very short public methods (actions) that essentially redirect the job to the underlying `MyEntityService`.

-The Domain Services artifacts - for example the `AuthenticationService` - are configured using the Domain Services own Connections API (or directly in the `connections.json` file).
+The Domain Services artifacts, for example the `AuthenticationService`, are configured using the Domain Services own Connections API (or by direct modifications in the `connections.json` file).
 However, the custom MyEntityService is configured in code using the built-in Dependency Injection (DI) capabilities of ASP.NET Core.
 This is done in the `ConfigureServices` method of the `Startup.cs` file:

 ```c#
 services.AddSingleton<IMyEntityRepository, FakeMyEntityRepository>();